albertllousas/functional-domain-driven-design/README.md

 </p>

 - **Get Risk Score** dependency: we will need to request for a risk score each time we need to assess a loan.
-- **Get Customer** dependency: Acquisition context is publishing all the customer events, therefore we will replicate all the customer info in our local database.
+- **Get Customer** dependency: Acquisition context is publishing all the customer events, hence we will replicate all the customer info in our local database.
-- **Get Loan Records** dependency: Besides Application Loan created, Loan Application context is publishing all the application loan lifecycle events, therefore we will listen, replicate and keep tracking of all of them in our local database.
+- **Get Loan Records** dependency: Besides Application Loan Created Event, Loan Application context is publishing all the application loan lifecycle events, therefore we will listen, replicate and keep tracking of all loan states in our local database.